-In accordance with the universal field manual maintenance protocol described in Chapter 1 of the Field Manual package, this manual was updated in 2020 as Version 2.
+In accordance with the universal field manual maintenance protocol described in Chapter 1 of the Field Manual package, this manual was updated in 2020 as Version 2 and in 2024 as Version 3.
 Updates reflect user feedback and new developments.
 There is currently no long-term plan or support for future updates.
 See Chapter 1 (Introduction to field manual package) for further details.